Academic Program Overview

 Conferences are a time for parents/guardians and teachers to share information, problem-solve, and form supportive relationships to help students be successful.
 It is recommended that you bring your student with you so that they will be empowered as self-directed learners.
 They are often the start of an ongoing conversation about your student.
 If you run out of time, you can always request and schedule a follow-up meeting.
 Please plan to attend this very important opportunity to support your student’s academic success.

 MLC uses a proficiency grading system K-12 that clearly communicates what students know and can do in order to best help them succeed.
 The goal: Give students, teachers, and families an accurate picture of a student’s progress in mastering the Oregon State Standards (which include the Common Core State Standards in Math and Language Arts) so that teachers can provide the specific supports or acceleration each student needs.
 The proficiency-based approach makes clear what students know and are able to do by measuring academic progress separately from non-academic factors.
 Proficiency-based grading is intended to encourage looking at students as individuals and honoring a range of learning styles and ways of demonstrating what students know.
-In high school, our counselor works with all colleges and scholarship entities that require a grade point average by using a conversion formula.

 In all grade levels, students compile samples of their best academic and metacognition work throughout the year into portfolios.
 Students in grades K-8 use binders and share their work with parents during conferences and spring portfolio night.
 In high school, portfolios are digital and students are required to present their portfolios to peers and community members each spring.